Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 Two issues typically surface.

-Performance, cost, and governance complexity often change materially when usage expands from a pilot cohort to enterprise-wide adoption.
+Scale Behaviour: Performance, cost, and governance complexity often change materially when usage expands from a pilot cohort to enterprise-wide adoption.

-Enterprise AI contracts commonly contain liability caps and exclusions relating to AI-generated outputs.
-Organisations must design workflows that ensure outputs are reviewed, validated, and appropriately supervised before being relied upon in commercial decisions.
+Shared Responsibility for Output Risk: Enterprise AI contracts commonly contain liability caps and exclusions relating to AI-generated outputs.
+Organisations commonly address this by designing workflows so that outputs are reviewed, validated, and appropriately supervised before being relied upon in commercial decisions.

 - Conversational interaction